kriszyp/nodules/README.md

     require(""commonjs-utils/lazy-array");

-You can also map directly to individual modules by specifying the full URL with an extension.
+You can also map directly to individual modules by specifying the full URL with an extension (and Nodules support the jar: scheme).
 For example:

     "lazy-array": "jar:http://github.com/kriszyp/commonjs-utils/zipball/master!/lib/lazy-array.js"